|

 "Looking to America as a role model for drug

-per-capita incarceration rates, with less than 5% of the world's population but
+world in per-capita incarceration rates, with less than 5% of the world's

-American prisons and jails today for violating a drug law; that's almost 10
+people are in American prisons and jails today for violating a drug law; that's

 a global drug